omarebeid24/LBP/README.md

 # Local Binary Patterns (LBP) Analysis for Face Images

 This task involves analyzing facial images using **Local Binary Patterns (LBP)**, a feature extraction technique widely used in image processing and pattern recognition.
-The assignment includes computing LBP representations, histograms, and match scores for given images using statistical measures.
+It includes computing LBP representations, histograms, and match scores for given images using statistical measures.

 ---